LiarAce411/project1/README.md

-To run the app, run this command in the terminal: python ChessMain.py \n Make sure install all modules in requirements.txt
+To run the app, run this command in the terminal: python ChessMain.py

+Make sure install all modules in requirements.txt